 That is when fear hit.
 What?!
 Alone?!

 I never imagined that this would happen to me.
+My twin birth story was not going down like this…was it?
 I imagined Martin next to me, translating everything and holding my hand while they sliced me open.
 SURELY the father of my children or even my mother could go into surgery?
 But alas…the answer was no. Too many doctors and nurses in the room to fit my loved ones.

 I was stuck a few times with IVs and needles for reasons I do not even know.
-I was honestly in too much shock at that point to notice.
+Shock took over my body at that point.
 A doctor came and spoke to me in broken English asking me if I knew about the large needles that were going to be stuck in my back to numb me for the c-section.
 I just smiled and nodded constantly…hoping it would just be over soon so I could hold my boys.
-I have this major problem where I smile and nod in situations where I should probably be screaming.
+Anyone else have this major problem where they smile and nod in situations where they should probably be screaming?

 10 doctors and nurses rushed in.
 A timer was set.
 Lights were all turned to my stomach.